Trump says NRA could soften opposition to gun reforms after mass shootings

-WASHINGTON (Reuters) - U.S. President Donald Trump suggested on Friday he could persuade the powerful National Rifle Association lobby group to drop its strong opposition to gun restrictions after recent mass shootings that have reignite the gun control debate.
+WASHINGTON (Reuters) - U.S. President Donald Trump suggested on Friday he could persuade the powerful National Rifle Association lobby group to drop its strong opposition to gun restrictions after recent mass shootings that have reignited the gun control debate.

 The NRA - one of the most powerful lobbies in the United States and a frequent donor to Republican politicians - has for decades rejected gun control efforts.
 It indicated in a statement on Thursday that it still opposed further gun restrictions.

-But Trump said the NRA should have input on the issue and might come around to supporting tighter background checks on gun buyers or at least be “a little more neutral” on the issue.
+But Trump told reporters at the White House the NRA should have input on the issue and might come around to supporting tighter background checks on gun buyers or at least not be so strident in its opposition.

-Following attacks last weekend that killed 31 people in Texas and Ohio, Trump said the United States needs meaningful background checks on gun buyers “so that sick people don’t get guns.”
+Following attacks last weekend that killed 31 people in Texas and Ohio, Trump said the United States needs significant background checks on gun buyers “so that sick people don’t get guns.”
+He spoke to NRA chief Wayne LaPierre by phone.

-“Frankly, we need intelligent background checks.
-This isn’t a question of NRA, Republican or Democrat,” he told reporters at the White House.
+“I think, in the end, Wayne and the NRA will either be there or maybe will be a little bit more neutral and that would be OK, too,” Trump said.
+“You know, it’s a slippery slope.
+They think you approve one thing and that leads to a lot of bad things.
+I don’t agree with that.
+I think we can do meaningful, very meaningful background checks.
+I want to see it happen.”

 Trump said that many attempts to restrict gun ownership have stalled in Congress in the past “but there’s never been a president like President Trump.”